 4. Loan Underwriting

-The underwriting process is one of the most important steps in mortgage loan processing.
-A mortgage underwriter carefully studies the loan file.
+The underwriting process is one of the most important steps in the entire loan process.
+The underwriter carefully studies the loan file.
 They check the borrower’s financial statements, credit history, collateral (if any), and overall ability to repay.

-The underwriter may ask for updated bank statements, proof of homeowners' insurance, or clarification on outstanding debts.
+The underwriter may ask for updated bank statements, proof of ownership over collateral (if any), or clarification on outstanding debts.

 5. Loan Approval and Disbursement